CHRC Special Projects

 Transformative initiatives are underway impacting community health and health systems in the State.
 These developments include advances in our collective health IT infrastructure; the State Health Improvement Process (SHIP); patient centered medical homes and other enhancements to primary care; and behavioral health integration.

-To facilitate this collaboration, the Community Health Resources Commission (CHRC), with suport from the Maryland Hospital Association (MHA) will be hosting four regional fourms across the state this fall (2014)
+To facilitate this collaboration, the Community Health Resources Commission (CHRC), with suport from the Maryland Hospital Association (MHA) hosted four regional fourms across the state this fall (2014)